EVA2.0: Investigating Open-Domain Chinese Dialogue Systems with Large-Scale Pre-Training: Method

 \subsection{Pre-training}

 We train our models with the sequence-to-sequence language modeling~\cite{seq2seq}.
-The maximum lengths of both the context and the response are 128, and the models see 1.05M tokens in a forward pass.
-We set the learning rate as 0.01, the warmup steps as 10K, and use the Noam Scheduler to dynamically adjust the learning rate.
-To reduce the training consumption, we adopt the same data sampling strategy used in EVA~\cite{eva} and ZeRO-stage-1~\cite{zero} from DeepSpeed~\cite{deepspeed}.
+The maximum lengths of the context and the response are 128, and the models see 1.05M tokens in a forward pass.
+We set the learning rate to 0.01, the batch size to 4096, the warmup steps to 10K, and use the Noam Scheduler~\cite{transformer} to adjust the learning rate.
+To improve the training efficiency, we use the ZeRO-stage-1~\cite{zero} from DeepSpeed~\cite{deepspeed} and follow Zhou et al.~\cite{eva} to pack as many samples as possible into a single sequence.

-We study two pre-training approaches: pre-training from scratch on the dialogue corpus or further pre-training from a long-document pre-trained generative model.
-Intuitively, further pre-training yields better knowledge skills since it inherits versatile knowledge from the long documents, which is absent in social media.
+We study two pre-training approaches: \textbf{pre-training from scratch} on the dialogue corpus or \textbf{further pre-training} from a long-document pre-trained generative model.
+Intuitively, further pre-training yields better knowledge skills by inheriting versatile knowledge from long documents, which is scarce in social media.
 However, the distributions of the dialogue utterances and the document sentences differ significantly.
-It is still unclear whether this difference causes catastrophic forgetting~\cite{catastrophic_forgetting} or negative transfer~\cite{transfer_learning} during the dialogue pre-training phase.
+It is unclear whether this difference causes catastrophic forgetting~\cite{catastrophic_forgetting} or negative transfer~\cite{transfer_learning} during further pre-training.